buildpacks/rfcs/text/0000-stack-buildpacks.md

 * During the detect phase:
     1. The lifecycle will compare the list of required mixins to the list of mixins provided by stack and stack buildpacks in accordance with [stage-specific mixin rules](https://github.com/buildpacks/rfcs/pull/109).
 If any mixins are still not provided, the build will fail.
 To accomplish this, the list of run-time and build-time mixins that are already present in the run image and build image must be provided to the detector.
-    1. The lifecycle will merge and run the detect phase for all stackpacks defined in the `/cnb/stack/order.toml` and for all userspace buildpacks defined in `/cnb/order.toml`.
+    1. The lifecycle will merge and run the detect phase for all stackpacks defined in the `/cnb/stack/order.toml` and for all application buildpacks defined in `/cnb/order.toml`.

 * During the build phase (potentially in parallel to extend phase):
     1. The lifecycle will execute the stack buildpack build phase with root privileges for all passing stackpack(s).
-    1. The lifecycle will drop privilidges and continue the build phase as normal (running userspace buildpacks).
+    1. The lifecycle will drop privilidges and continue the build phase as normal (running application buildpacks).

 * During the extend phase (potentially in parallel to build phase):
     1. During the extend phase, stack buildpacks that passed detection will run against the run images accordingly (see details below).